webmeshproj/webmesh-vdi/README.md

 ![img](doc/kvdi_arch.png)

-A finished implementation would include user authentication and role-based access control enforced from the `app` instance and API.
+User authentication is provided by "providers".
+Currently there is only one `local-auth` implementation meant for development and testing.
+It keeps a `passwd` like file in a Kubernetes secret where it stores users, password hashes, and role mappings.

+RBAC is provided by a `VDIRole` CRD that behaves similar to a Kubernetes `ClusterRole`.
+These roles can restrict users to namespaces, desktop templates, and user/role management.
+It should not be possible for a user to make an API request that grants them more priviliges than they already have.

 ## Screenshots

-The UI is super basic but here are some shots of what I have so far
+The UI is super basic but here are some shots of what I have so far.

+There is actually more since I took these photos.
+Primarily user/role management.

 ![img](doc/templates.png)